tommyling90/RLFW/README.md

 ## Use example

 1. Configure the files `config.yaml` and `graph_config.yaml` (see description below and the files for reference)
-2. # TODO - command line
-3. Go to `main.py`.
-If user wishes to generate the results and the figures in one go, just run this file.
-3. Or else, comment out the code from where the program loads the `graph_config.yaml` file.
+2. Use command line tools to run the experiments and print the results.
+See available commands below.
-4. User can interrupt the experiments at any moment.
+3. User can interrupt the experiments at any moment.
 The results are saved in `pkl` files.
 When the user resumes, the experiment will pick up where it was left off.
-5. If user wishes to only generate figures, comment out the code above where the program loads the `graph_config.yaml` file.
-6. In `graph_config.yaml` user can choose a different folder than the folder in `config.yaml` to generate the figures from.
+4. Notice that in `graph_config.yaml` user can specify a different folder than the folder in `config.yaml` to generate the figures from (hence, `generate_figures` is completely separate from `run_results`).

+### 🎮 CLI options
+1. `run_results` (no args; generate `.pkl` files.
+Can interrupt at any moment)
+2. `generate_figures` (no args; generate figures.
+Can run at any moment as long as `.csv` files are available)

 ## Documentation